solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 The fact that data is modeled as data is even more important then reducing boilerplate, because it allows tools and future versions of Java support cool features such as [pattern matching](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html)!

 The new Java 14 will be released March 17, 2020.
-You can find the complete [schedule and list of features here](https://openjdk.java.net/projects/jdk/14/).
-Here is a link to the sample project source code: [https://github.com/janneri/test-java-14-records](https://github.com/janneri/test-java-14-records).

 Happy coding and thanks for reading!

+## Links

+- You can find the complete [Java 14 schedule and list of features here](https://openjdk.java.net/projects/jdk/14/).
+- Here is a link to the sample project source code: [https://github.com/janneri/test-java-14-records](https://github.com/janneri/test-java-14-records).